Altezza Travel Planted 400 Trees in Kilimajaro

-On May 23, the experienced gardeners from our Aishi Machame and Altezza Lodge hotels, along with other employees and friends of the company, went to Lyasikika Secondary School, the management of which had asked for help with planting the seedlings.
-The school is located in a neighboring village which means it is in the so-called buffer zone of the Kilimanjaro National Park, just like the Altezza Travel office.
+On May 23, the experienced gardeners from our Aishi Machame and Altezza Lodge hotels, along with other employees and friends of the company went to Lyasikika Secondary School.
+Earlier in the year, the management of the school had asked for help with planting seedlings.
+The school is located near Kilimanjaro National Park, just like the Altezza Travel office.

-A large number of villages and active agriculture at the foot of Africa's Roof have had a strong impact on the ecosystem of the park and the entire region.
-If you look at satellite images, just beyond the dense green ring of forests surrounding the mountain and included in the protected area of the national park, you can see "bald spots" indicating that people are operating there.
+Agricultural practices and expanding local villages have had a negative impact on the forests at the foot of Mount Kilimanjaro.
+If you look at satellite images of the area, just beyond the dense green ring of forests surrounding the mountain and the protected area of the national park, you can see "bald spots" where nature has been destroyed.
 This is exactly what happened near Lyasikika Secondary School on the bend of the Sere River.

 How We Planted the Trees

-By joining forces with the Kilimanjaro National Park authorities, as well as the representatives of the Lyamungo Village authority and the school where the problem occurred, we planted several hundred saplings along the river bed in the bare area.
+We joined forces with the Kilimanjaro National Park authorities, as well as the representatives of the Lyamungo Village authority and the local school where the problem occurred to plant several hundred saplings along the river bed in the bare area.

-KINAPA leaders, including Kilimanjaro National Park's chief caretaker Angela Nyaki and her assistant Charles Mgendo, Lyasikika Secondary School students, local community elders, and, of course, the Altezza Travel team were amicably involved in the most extensive and laborious phase.
+KINAPA leaders, including Kilimanjaro National Park's chief caretaker Angela Nyaki and her assistant Charles Mgendo, Lyasikika Secondary School students, local community elders, and, of course, the Altezza Travel team, worked together to plant these seedlings.

 We planted over 400 trees of eight species in total.
 Now, the task is to help these new trees get established by the river by tying up any unstable trees to stronger posts, and watering and fertilizing them regularly.